Qwinpin/NotifyKer/README.md

 # NotifyKer

-*Callback notifier and manager bot for Keras ML library*
+*Notifier and manager bot for ML libraries: Keras and Chainer*

 ### Features: